vj013il/dex-autotrading-bot/README.md

 - **MEV protection**: Built-in Turbo/Secure modes.

 ## Goal
-Optimize Solana deals to strengthen the network by attracting more large investorsю 💪
+Optimize Solana deals to strengthen the network by attracting more large investors💪

 ## 🛠️ **Setup**
 After the launch: